Like and Follow us:

 PFLAG meetings are strictly confidential.
 What is said at a meeting is not repeated outside a meeting.
 We do not reveal the identities of those who attend.
 If we meet fellow attendees outside a meeting we do not say or imply how we know each other or where from.
 We do not “out” each other or others’ LGBTQ+ loved ones.

-Our meetings typically follow this format:
+Our in-person meetings typically follow this format:

 We are all in different places in our journey.
 You may see other attendees who seem to “have it together” or “know way more” but rest assured – they didn’t start out that way.
 They had to learn and process too.

-If our regular support meetings do not work for you or you feel uncomfortable with a larger group setting we offer alternatives.
+If our regular in-person or virtual support meetings do not work for you or you feel uncomfortable with a larger group setting we offer alternatives.
 We offer coffee-meetups and parlor meetings which can range from one-on-one conversation at a friendly café to a handful of support-givers visiting a family in comfort of their own home.
 Please contact us through email or phone if you would like to arrange one of these.